SAP/ai-sdk-java/docs/adrs/004-core-class-for-service-integration.md

 * Service Binding lookup itself is not cached by AI SDK itself, but by Service Binding library.
 * Immutable objects.
 * Custom method overloads on (sub-classes of) `AiCoreService` are propagated down to the client.

+Consideration:
+* Always assume worst-case:
+  * User instantiates a constant `AiCoreService` in a static context.
+  * Custom Service Binding may be supplied by 3nd party library.
+    Race condition for resolving service bindings may lead to inconsistent behavior.
+  * User switches resource group at runtime.
+  * User switches destination at runtime.
+  * User switches deployment at runtime.

 Pro:
 - No redundant HTTP traffic.